marianaosiecka/SGI-2024/tp3/README.md

     - Similarly, users pick the opponent's car.
     <img src="screenshots/5_opponent_car_menu.png" alt="Choose Opponent Car" width="500"/>

-    - Upon completion, users are redirected to the track, and a countdown initiates the run.
+    - After that, users are redirected to the track, and a countdown initiates the run.
 The moment "GO!" appears on the screen, the run starts, as demonstrated below:
     <img src="screenshots/6_start_run.png" alt="Start Run" width="500"/>

     - Obstacles and power-ups are placed along the track.
 Collision with these elements modifies the run flow.
 For instance, colliding with the the "pick obstacle" power-up redirects users to choose an obstacle and select a location to place it on the track.
       - Pick Obstacle:
     <img src="screenshots/7_pick_obstacle.png" alt="Pick Obstacle" width="500"/>

       - Place Obstacle:
     <img src="screenshots/8_place_obstacle.png" alt="Place Obstacle" width="500"/>

     - During gameplay, real-time information such as elapsed time, laps completed, velocity, and applied modifiers with their remaining duration is displayed.